Why Is Aluminum Wiring Dangerous?

-From 1965 to 1972, the United States experienced a copper shortage.
-Because many wires were made from such material, electricians had to search for something else that was both economical and safe.
-Therefore, they turned to aluminum, which they considered a viable alternative at the time.
-However, through a national survey conducted by the Franklin Research Institute for the U.S. Consumer Product Safety Commission (CPSC) regarding the safety of aluminum wiring connections at outlets, they discovered that it was 55 times more likely to reach hazardous conditions that could potentially result in electrical fires.
+Due to a copper shortage in the United States from 1965 to 1972, electricians started using aluminum as an alternative.
+While it was initially considered a viable alternative, a national survey conducted by the Franklin Research Institute for the U.S. Consumer Product Safety Commission (CPSC) regarding the safety of aluminum wiring connections at outlets discovered that it was 55 times more likely to reach hazardous conditions that could potentially result in electrical fires.

 Through some investigation, they were able to deduce that the fire hazard occurs at any connections with aluminum wiring, including: